Erb3/Sveio/README.md

 ## Configuration

-The server uses the following environmental variables, and it also parses the .env file if present:
+The server uses the following environmental variables, and can also be passed as cli args.

 - `SVEIO_PORT`: The port to serve on.
 Defaults to `8085`.

-There is an example env file, see [`.env.example`](https://github.com/Erb3/sveio/blob/main/.env.example)
+For more information please run `sveio -h`.

 ## Socket.io